Choosing the right fulfillment partner will save you a great deal of money, not to mention sleepless nights.

 Large, multinational companies that have never shipped a single order are suddenly buying up small to mid-sized fulfillment companies.

-Or a larger fulfillment company will buy up one that specializes in eCommerce fulfillment, and then claim the whole company specializes in eCommerce.
+Or a larger fulfillment company will buy up one that specializes in eCommerce fulfillment, and then brand the whole company as an eCommerce fulfillment partner.

 This allows them to announce another service offering, and in many cases it makes business sense for these companies to do so.